Bruno-SSC/Dessert-Shop/commit_log.md

     Also added a simple opacity animation to the button transformation from "add to cart" to the version with increment/decrement. com4
     Finished the cart component, working on the cart service and their comunication.
-Added an EventManager as replacement for angular rxjs for now.
+Added an EventManager as replacement for angular rxjs for now. com5
+    Working on moving all cart_service communication from children components to the product list component in order to simplify communication and avoid mess. the cart and card emits custom events to the list.
+Then, the list proceeds with the cart_service.